-Apply now to work with me on my latest project ‘The Cognitive Ecologies of Collaborative Embodied Skills: a philosophical study’.
+Apply now for a PhD with me on the project ‘The Cognitive Ecologies of Collaborative Embodied Skills: a philosophical study’.

 Funded by: ARC (Australian Research Council)

 What: A full-time PhD Macquarie University Research Training Program Scholarship (MQRTP)

 Who can apply: Available for either an Australian or an international student is available in the Department of Cognitive Science